 The Promoters is interested to the extent of his shareholding in the Company, and any dividend and distributions which may be made by the Company in future.
-The related party transactions are disclosed in "Financial information of our Company" and "Our Management - Interest of Directors" and "Our Management - Interest of Key Managerial Personnel" on pages 149 & 129 of this Red Herring Prospectus, respectively.
+The related party transactions are disclosed in "Financial information of our Company" and "Our Management - Interest of Key Managerial Personnel" on pages 149 & 129 of this Prospectus, respectively.